kennethsharman/DFT_C2Cn/README.txt

 	- Adjusted screening_parameter for band gap of 5.99 eV (/2 - scf/).

 	'2 - C2Cn' : Folder contains results of my investgation into C2Cn.
 	- Delta SCF method was used to construct excited states (15 A vacuum).
+	- Ground state name (group theory notation): 2A2
+	- Excited state names: 	2B2, 2B2p, 4A2, 2A2p1, 2A2p2, 2A2p3.
 	- Ground and excited state geometries were allowed to relax until reaching a convergence threshold of 10^-4 eV/A ('/1 - relax/').
 	- Covergence test was performed on ground state to determine the